GA4 Not Showing Data? Every Fix (and Why It Keeps Happening)

 GA4 is hiding data on purpose

-Even when GA4 is working correctly, four separate mechanisms silently reduce what you see.
+Even when GA4 is set up perfectly and firing on every visit, four separate mechanisms quietly shrink what you're allowed to see.

 Cardinality limits.
-GA4 classifies any dimension with more than 500 unique values per day as "high-cardinality."
-When reports hit their row limits, the lowest-traffic values are grouped into an "(other)" row.
-If your site has thousands of unique page URLs, you see the top ones.
-The rest disappear into "(other)" with no way to query individual values.
+Any dimension with more than 500 unique values in a day gets flagged as "high-cardinality."
+When a report runs out of rows, the lowest-traffic values get swept into a single "(other)" bucket.
+So if your site has thousands of distinct page URLs, you see the top performers and the long tail vanishes into "(other)."
+There's no way to crack that bucket open.

 Data retention.
-GA4 defaults to retaining event-level data for 2 months.
-Most site owners never change this setting.
-After 2 months, Exploration reports lose their data.
-Standard aggregated reports survive, but any custom analysis on older data returns empty results.
-The maximum for free GA4 is 14 months (Admin > Data Retention).
+By default GA4 keeps event-level data for just 2 months.
+Almost nobody changes the setting.
+Two months on, your Exploration reports go blank for that older window.
+The standard aggregated reports survive, but any custom analysis on older data comes back empty.
+The most you can ask for on free GA4 is 14 months (Admin > Data Retention), and it isn't retroactive, so set it before you need it.

 The fixes that actually work

-For tag issues, the diagnostic flowchart above covers everything.
-Fix the measurement ID, publish your GTM container, check your CSP headers, exclude analytics scripts from caching plugin optimization.
+Some of this you can genuinely fix.
+For tag problems, the diagnostic above is the whole checklist: fix the measurement ID, publish your GTM container, check your CSP headers, and pull analytics scripts out of your caching plugin's optimization.

-For internal traffic filters, go to Admin > Data Filters.
-If any filter is "Active," verify the IP rules are not too broad.
-Switch to "Testing" for 48 hours to check.
+For internal traffic filters, open Admin > Data Filters.
+If a filter is set to "Active," make sure its IP rules aren't catching your real visitors.
+Flip it to "Testing" for 48 hours and watch what comes back.

 For thresholding, switch reporting identity to "Device-based."
-For sampling, narrow your date range or remove secondary dimensions.
-For data retention, change it to 14 months now (not retroactive).
+For sampling, tighten your date range or drop a secondary dimension.
+For data retention, change it to 14 months today, knowing it won't reach back to data you already lost.

-For consent mode data loss and ad blocker data loss, there is no fix within GA4's architecture.
-These are not configuration problems.
-They are consequences of how cookie-based, client-side JavaScript analytics works.
-The tracking script needs to load in the visitor's browser, set cookies, and send data to Google's servers.
-When any step in that chain is blocked, the data does not exist.
+Then there's the part you can't fix.
+Consent-mode loss and ad-blocker loss have no setting behind them.
+These aren't configuration mistakes you made.
+They're the direct result of how cookie-based, client-side JavaScript analytics works.
+The script has to load in the visitor's browser, set its cookies, and ship the data to Google's servers.
+Break any link in that chain and the data was never recorded.

-Every problem described in this article comes from the same architecture: a client-side JavaScript snippet that sends data to a third-party server, processes it in batches, requires cookies, depends on consent, and is targeted by every major ad blocker.
+Step back and every problem in this article comes from one design.
+A client-side snippet that ships your data to a third-party server, processes it in batches, leans on cookies, waits on consent, and sits in the crosshairs of every major ad blocker.
+Fix one symptom and the design hands you the next.

-Clickport is built differently.
+Clickport is built the other way around.
 One script tag in your HTML.
-Data flows directly to a ClickHouse database with no batch queue, no processing delay, and no middleman.
-The Realtime view updates every 30 seconds.
+The data goes straight into a ClickHouse database with no batch queue, no processing delay, and nobody standing in the middle.
+The Realtime view refreshes every 30 seconds.

 Script sets cookies